stassa/THELEMA/README.md

 The shiny happy path through the application
 ============================================

-To begin training THELEMA you need to edit the configuration file:
+To begin training TheLeMa you need to edit the configuration file:

 ```
 tree_learning/configuration.pl